AnanyaIyengar/Caste_Education/README.md

 #### Step 4:
 Download the states_import.R script, and open it in RStudio.
 Set the Working Directory as on your machine, and run the script to get cleaned and merged data sets.
 #### Step 5:
-Download the graphing.R script, and open it in RStudip.
+Download the graphing.R script, and open it in RStudio.
 Set the Working Directory as on your machine, and run the script to get graphs.